snab43/randNumInc/README.md

 2. [Prime Numbers](https://en.wikipedia.org/wiki/Prime_number) (2, 3, 5, 7, 11, 13, 17, 19, 23, etc.)
 3. 10^x Numbers (1, 10, 100, 1000, 10000, 100000, etc.)

-When you unlock these number types, numbers that are prime will be added to your "Prime Number" resource pool instead, and the same with 10^x numbers.
+When you unlock these number types, numbers that are prime will be added to your Prime Number resource pool instead, and the same with 10^x Numbers.

 ### Unlocks